The Ultimate GTM Checklist: B2B SaaS Edition

 Value Matrix

-These sections should highlight the pain points they face and how your product or service solves those pain points.
+These sections should highlight their pain points and how your product or service solves them.
 This helps you create an effective messaging approach that conveys your product’s value to each persona.

 Optimized Messaging